 Group life insurance has its pros and cons.
 On the plus side, there are usually no health questionnaires that are common with private life insurance.

-On the con side the coverage can be expensive, limited in terms of the death benefit, and coverage may or may not be portable if you leave your job.
+On the con side, the coverage can be expensive or limited in terms of the death benefit, and it may or may not be portable if you leave your job.

 While making changes to your investment options or contribution levels is not restricted to this once-per-year period, be on the lookout for any changes in your 401(k) that might be announced during this time period.

 What to do if you think changes to your plan don’t quite pass the “sniff test”?
 For free, the Blooom app can give you the lowdown on the health of your 401(k).
 And Personal Capital gives its users access to a handy “Fee Analyzer” tool.
 (If you need more help in determining if your company’s 401(k) sucks or not, check out our handy guide.)

 Other Benefits and Considerations

 The full menu of benefits offered by employers varies from company to company.

 Dental benefits are common, and there may be benefits such as child care, transportation, parking and a number of others available to you.
 Some will be at no cost; others will require you to pay for them.